mrezabayat/iamsorush/content/posts/mpi-ping-pong.md

 ---
 title: "MPI ping pong program using C++"
 date: 2020-11-14T10:30:30+01:00
-image: /images/pingpong.webp
+image: /images/pingpong.jpg
-image_v: /images/pingpong_v.webp
+imageQuality: "q65"
-thumbnail: /images/pingpong_tn.webp
+imageAnchor: "Center"
 tags: ["MPI", "C++"]
 categories: "Algorithms"
 summary: "I want to write an MPI ping pong program where two processes send a piece of data back and forth to each other."